 I look forward to speaking with you further about what I may offer Columbia State Community College as an Academic Advisor in the Student Academic Success Center.

+Check the details.
 Your contact information must be complete and accurate, with multiple ways for the employment office and search committee to reach you.
 While those details may be included in the resume or CV, you want them to be easily accessible on every piece of correspondence.
-Don't make them search for it.